TuSimple adds another $120 million to its self-driving trucks war chest – TechCrunch

 The company has more than 50 trucks and 18 contracted customers, according to TuSimple CFO Cheng Lu.

 One of those customers is UPS, which initially tapped TuSimple to help it better understand how Level 4 autonomous trucking might function within its network.
-That relationship expanded in May when the companies began using self-driving tractor trailers to carry freight on a freight route between Tucson and Phoenix to test if service and efficiency in the UPS network can be improved.
+That relationship expanded in May when the companies began using self-driving tractor trailers to carry freight on a route between Tucson and Phoenix to test if service and efficiency in the UPS network can be improved.
 UPS and TuSimple conduct daily testing between Phoenix and Tucson.